John Keats: Travelling and ill health

 Having left his training at the hospital, suffering from a succession of colds, and unhappy with living in damp rooms in London, Keats moved with his brothers into rooms at 1 Well Walk in the village of Hampstead in April 1817.
 There John and George nursed their tubercular brother Tom.
 The house was close to Hunt and others of his circle in Hampstead, and to Coleridge, respected elder of the first wave of Romantic poets, then living in Highgate.
 On 11 April 1818, Keats reported that he and Coleridge had taken a long walk on Hampstead Heath.
 In a letter to his brother George, he wrote that they had talked about "a thousand things, ... nightingales, poetry, poetical sensation, metaphysics."
 Around this time he was introduced to Charles Wentworth Dilke and James Rice.

 In June 1818, Keats began a walking tour of Scotland, Ireland and the Lake District with Charles Armitage Brown.
 Keats's brother George and his wife Georgiana accompanied them to Lancaster and then continued to Liverpool, from where they migrated to America, living in Ohio and Louisville, Kentucky, until 1841, when George's investments failed.
 Like Keats's other brother, they both died penniless and racked by tuberculosis, for which there was no effective treatment until the next century.

-In July, while on the Isle of Mull, Keats caught a bad cold and "was too thin and fevered to proceed on the journey."
+In July, while on the Isle of Mull, Keats caught a severe cold and "was too thin and fevered to proceed on the journey."
 After returning south in August, Keats continued to nurse Tom, so exposing himself to infection.
 Some have suggested this was when tuberculosis, his "family disease", took hold.
 "Consumption" was not identified as a disease with a single infectious origin until 1820.
 There was considerable stigma attached to it, as it was often tied with weakness, repressed sexual passion or masturbation.
 Keats "refuses to give it a name" in his letters.
 Tom Keats died on 1 December 1818.